 How Do Infrared Thermometers Work?

-To understand why infrared thermometers are used differently than others, it is vital to know how they work.
-Infrared energy is a type of thermal radiation the thermometer can read from a distance.
+It is essential to understand how infrared thermometers work to comprehend why they are used differently from other types.
+Infrared energy is a type of thermal radiation that thermometers can detect from a distance.

-Emissivity is how well the surface of an object radiates infrared energy.
-Organic materials, such as meat and plant byproducts, are rated at 0.95 emissivities, while shiny surfaces usually have much lower ratings since they reflect so much of the energy directed at them.
+Emissivity is how well an object’s surface radiates infrared energy.
+Organic materials, such as meat and plant byproducts, have emissivities of 0.95.
+At the same time, shiny surfaces usually have much lower ratings since they reflect a significant amount of energy directed at them.

-To address that issue, you can apply a thin layer of oil, an organic material, to any metal surface you need to measure by infrared thermometer before you bring it up to temperature.
+To address that issue, apply a thin layer of oil, an organic material, to any metal surface.
+Before bringing it to temperature, measure it with an infrared thermometer.

 Why Use Infrared Thermometers?